miguelignacio/delphes_EIC/README.md

 * MuonPIDModule: same as kaon PID, but for muons
 * TaggingModule: Uses the lists of kaon, muon, and electron candidates provided by the above modules, as well as an implementation of signed-high-impact-parameter track finding, to tag jets.

-The output file contains one entry per jet studied with a few basic jet variables.
+The output file contains one entry per proton-proton collision, with a variety of branches to use.
 These can be processed using the scripts in ```SimpleAnalysis/scripts``` to make some plots.